-The State of Renewables Is Strong and Congress Needs to Keep It That Way by Nathanael Greene
+The State of Renewables as an industry Is Strong.
+Renewables like wind and solar power.
+Furthermore.
+Congress Needs to Keep It That Way says NRDC Nathanael Greene

-Along with reaffirming his commitment to double-down on America’s energy efficiency to help counter the worst effects of climate change, President Obama used last night’s State of the Union address to challenge Congress to act to ensure our national policies fully support the nation’s transition to a clean energy economy.
+So the President reaffirmed his commitment to double-down on America’s energy efficiency.
+To help counter the worst effects of climate change.
+Therefore, President Obama used last night’s State of the Union address to challenge Congress.
+To act and ensure our national policies fully support the nation’s transition to a clean energy economy.

-The president touted energy efficiency’s amazing success in his speech and the accompanying documents released by the White House, but there wasn’t time to list all the great energy-saving initiatives under way in the United States.
-Even so, much more work needs to be done to advance efficiency—our cheapest resource—and renewables like wind and solar, especially in Congress.
-And that begins with Congress renewing— and expanding—the clean energy tax incentives it let expire on December 31, while billions in subsidies continue to big polluters.
+The president touted energy efficiency’s amazing success in his speech and the accompanying documents released by the White House.
+However, there wasn’t time to list all the great energy-saving initiatives under way.
+Much more work needs to be done to advance energy efficiency.
+Ironically, our cheapest resource.
+Therefore, renewables like wind and solar, especially in Congress.
+And that begins with Congress renewing and expanding the clean energy tax incentives.
+You know, the ones they let expire on December 31, while billions in subsidies continue to big polluters.

-Last night, in his State of the Union speech, President Obama reaffirmed our country’s moral obligation to protect our kids from the dangers of climate change.
-And in doing that, he gave a shout-out to one of America’s fastest-growing industries, a critical tool in this fight—solar power: “Every four minutes,” he observed, “another American home or business goes solar—every panel pounded into place by a worker whose job can’t be outsourced.”
+Furthermore, in his State of the Union speech, President Obama reaffirmed our country’s moral obligation.
+An obligation to protect our kids from the dangers of climate change.
+And in doing that, he gave a shout-out to one of America’s fastest-growing industries.
+Yes, a critical tool in this fight called solar power: So it seems that “Every four minutes, another American home or business goes solar.
+So every panel pounded into place by a worker is a job that can’t be outsourced.